 This harness comes in four different sizes and has ten different color options.
 This will allow you to style your pup according to their personality.
 It’s also designed to also prevent choking and evenly distributes pressure across your dog’s entire body.

 This harness is equipped with four easily adjustable straps around the body, allowing you to give your pup a perfect fit.
 It has a fully padded chest area that’s covered in a breathable mesh fabric.
 It comes equipped with two different quick release buckles making it extremely easy to get on your dog, and get it back off without hassle.

 We love the budget-friendly price point on this harness.
 Rabbitgoo doesn’t sacrifice quality for budget either, and there’s a good chance this harness will last your pup for years.

 Frequently Asked Questions

-It’s crucial that you have the right gear for your breed when the two of you are enjoying time out and about in public.
-While pit bulls are beautiful, loving creatures, they’re also a powerful breed with a strong prey drive.
-You want to make sure you get a harness that’s not meant for a smaller breed.
+It’s crucial that you have the perfect Pitbull harness equiped when the two of you are enjoying time out and about in public.
+While Pitbulls are beautiful, loving creatures, they’re also a powerful breed with a strong prey drive.
+You want to make sure you get the right fit that’s not meant for a smaller breed.

-If you’re interested in getting a new harness for your pit bull, it’s important that you do your research.
-For a good everyday harness, we recommend Chai’s Choice Outdoor Adventure Harness.
+If you’re interested in getting a new harness for your pitbull, it’s important that you do your research.
+For a good everyday Pitbull harness, we recommend Chai’s Choice Outdoor Adventure Harness.
 In terms of versatility and durability, it beats out much of the competition.
 It’s comfortable for your dog while giving you complete control during your walking time.